-- Set a date of the annual meeting (if the shareholders meet often, it could be a past date with a signed waiver of notice, see next page) to be held at least once annually. - Record in the minutes the two shareholders present, and that it is a joint meeting of the shareholders and the board of directors. - Record in the minutes the election of officers (president, secretary, treasurer) and directors for the next year (if indicated as necessary in the corporate bylaws). - The secretary of the corporation signs the minutes and retains copies with other business documents.
+- Set a date of the annual meeting (if the shareholders meet often, it could be a past date with a signed waiver of notice, see Waiver of Notice Model Language, next column,) to be held at least once annually. - Record in the minutes the two shareholders present, and that it is a joint meeting of the shareholders and the board of directors. - Record in the minutes the election of officers (president, secretary, treasurer) and directors for the next year (if indicated as necessary in the corporate bylaws). - The secretary of the corporation signs the minutes and retains copies with other business documents.